lenintrujillo/SRL-EMPLOYMENT-ANALYSIS/README.md

 ## DATASET DESCRIPTION
-This dataset contains detailed information about transactions recorded at the "CityBlend" coffee shop across its different branches.
-The data spans a period of six months, and each row represents a single transaction.
-The dataset includes the following variables:
+The dataset contains detailed information about employees at the company SRL.
+It includes a mix of demographic, employment, performance, and behavioral data, allowing for a wide range of HR-related analyses.

 **Column Name**	               |**Description**

 ### **Personal & Job Information**